CFM37650 - Loan relationships: ‘hybrid’ securities with embedded derivatives: bifurcation: examples of bifurcation

 Issuer of a convertible bond

-The issuer, X Ltd, may also be required to account separately for the equity component - its obligation to issue its own shares if the conversion option is exercised.
+The issuer, X Ltd, may also be required to account separately for the conversion feature.
+This will be an equity component in its hands as an obligation to issue a fixed number of its own shares if the conversion option is exercised.
 If so it will determine the value of the equity component as the difference in fair value between the instrument as a whole, and its financial liability.
+This will generally be the case under FRS102 or IAS32 (and previously under FRS25).

 This equity component is not subsequently revalued.
 So even if X Ltd initially values the equity component at £52,487 - the same value that A Ltd places on its embedded option - there will not be any subsequent parity between the balance sheets of issuer and holder, because different accounting rules apply.